 Allerdale Borough Council is comitted to reducing the waste produced in the borough by encouraging recycling as much as possible.
 Below is some guidance of how you can seperate you waste and recycle as much as possible.

 The Council provides a refuse service from domestic properties.
-The standard size of a household waste bin is 120 litres and are collected weekly.
+This waste is usually collected in a 120 litre black bin, but you may have another type.
+These are collected weekly.

 - Household waste items which are non recyclable